I am SO EXCITED to share the first two chapters from MOTION with all of you!

 “But he’s met Lisa.”

 “Yes, but for like five minutes.
 He doesn’t really know her.
-Lisa and I only met him the one time, when we crashed one of your brother’s parties.
-Abram definitely made an impression on us, but—sadly for him—I don’t think we really registered for Abram.”
+Lisa only met him the one time, when we crashed one of your brother’s parties.”
 She paused here, sighing wistfully, as though remembering the encounter, and then added, “And even though they barely interacted, he was kind of a dick to Lisa.”

-He’d been ‘a dick’ to her?
+He’d been “a dick” to her?
 That triggered the ingrained protective-sister sonar.
-Lisa was my twin.
-I loved her, I worried for her, I wanted her to be happy.
-And twin-sonar meant I automatically disliked anyone who’d been ‘a dick’ to her, no matter how much hoo-hah happiness he inspired.
+Regardless of how close (or not) we were, sister-sonar meant I would automatically dislike anyone who’d been “a dick” to Lisa, no matter how much hoo-hah happiness he inspired.
+Hoo-hah happiness was irrelevant.

 “What did he say to her?”